pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 This tutorial walks you through how to package a simple Python project.
-It will show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index.
+It will show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index (PyPI).

 .. tip::